VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Although most chemicals in beauty products and cosmetics present minimal or absolutely no risk, dozens have been associated with severe medical problems, including neurological harm and cancer.
-Chemicals in cosmetics get into a person's body through ingestion, inhalation, and internal use, and pose the same dangers as food chemicals, per this site.
+Although many chemicals in beauty products pose minimal or absolutely no danger, several have been associated to serious health problems, including cancer, and neurological harm.
+Chemicals in cosmetics invade your body through inhalation, ingestion, and the skin, and pose similar risks as food chemicals, per this site.

-Chemicals and contaminants linked to cancer are found in food and various other everyday items.
-Still, no group of consumer items is subject to less government management than cosmetics, including Vitamin E Cream.
-Though most of the chemicals and contaminants in cosmetics in all likelihood present little risk, subjection to a few has been linked to major health concerns, including cancer.
+Chemicals associated with cancer can be found in water, food, and a lot of other commonly used goods.
+Yet, no kind of consumer goods is subject to less government direction than cosmetics and other personal care products, including Vitamin E Cream.
+While many of the chemicals and contaminants in cosmetics and personal care products in all likelihood pose minimal risk, exposure to a few has been associated with critical health concerns, such as cancer.